There is always something extraordinary in an

 At Blue Tokai

-This Sunday's food exploration began at Blue Tokai Coffee Roasters, Koramangala.
-Chocolates with a twist..
+This Sunday’s food exploration began at Blue Tokai Coffee Roasters, Koramangala.
 The best part of its ambience was that it was complemented by natural sunlight.
 The settings were also cool with ample space between tables.
 Soon we found ourselves cosily tucked in a corner ready to order!
-We placed the following...
-Continue Reading →
+We placed the following orders and happily, each […]

 Temptingly Theobroma